INM-6/nestrl-tutorial/README.rst

-we need to define the MUSIC time step, for which we choose the same value as in the sender we also set the message type to expect to GymObservation, which has the same format as we defined in sender finally, we tell the adapter to connect to the sender running on localhost on the corresponding port as a second adapter, we use the threshold adapter, in which we disable the heaviside, i.e., step function behaviour and turn it into a threshold-linear adapter by setting heaviside to false and the threshold to zero the converting the data from the threshold adapter back to zmq messages happens via a cont_zmq_adapter ("Continous value->ZeroMQ adapter") we need to additionally provide the min and max of the values, that we expect and define on which port to publish the messages at last, we hook up the various binaries, and define which MUSIC ports to connect
+we need to define the MUSIC time step, for which we choose the same value as in the sender we also set the message type to expect to GymObservation, which has the same format as we defined in sender finally, we tell the adapter to connect to the sender running on localhost on the corresponding port as a second adapter, we use the threshold adapter, in which we disable the heaviside, i.e., step function behaviour and turn it into a threshold-linear adapter by setting heaviside to false and threshold to zero the converting the data from the threshold adapter back to zmq messages happens via a cont_zmq_adapter ("Continous value->ZeroMQ adapter") we need to additionally provide the min and max of the values, that we expect and define on which port to publish the messages at last, we hook up the various binaries, and define which MUSIC ports to connect